redFrik/udk10-Embedded_Systems/udk131219/README.md

 * `sudo apt-get upgrade`
 * `sudo apt-get install python-pip` # you should already have this
 * `sudo pip install twython`
-* then move over (with scp) the files orfi_twitter_autostart, orfi_twitter.py and orfi_twitter.scd.
-Put them in the /home/debian directory.
+* then move over (with scp) the files orfi_twitter_autostart, orfi_twitter.py and orfi_twitter.scd to /home/debian/
-* register an application at dev.twitter.com (see links above)
+* register an application at http://dev.twitter.com (see links to tutorials above)
 * `pico orfi_twitter.py` # and edit the four twitter authentication tokens where it says 'edit'
-* `sudo pico /etc/rc.local` # and add the line:
+* `sudo pico /etc/rc.local` # and add the line: `(sleep 5; /bin/bash /home/debian/orfi_twitter_autostart) &`
-* shut down, connect soundcard and speaker + internet (if you use wlan it needs to be prepared. see udk131128 readme)
+* shut down, connect soundcard and speaker + internet (if you use wlan it needs to be prepared. see [udk131128](https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131128#--extra))
-* restart and wait
+* restart and wait a bit until fully booted
+* activate the sensors to see if anything sounds
-* send a twitter message with @MFF_f0
+* send a twitter message with @MFF_f0 (or whatever term you set to track in the orfi_twitter.py file)

 //--extra (advanced)
 --------------------